 The ball runs a lightweight operating system that dissects patterns in motion and can communicate anomalies in less than 100 milliseconds over Bluetooth.
 You will get instant feedback on every shot and dribble.

 94fifty tracks four important metrics: dribble force/speed, shot speed, shot backspin and shot arc.
 You can choose to work on various skills, or compete head to head against other players through up to 34 different challenges.

-This is a basketball you will need to recharge.
+This is a basketball you will need to recharge from time to time.
 But once you do, it will be good for up to 8 hours.

 This is a tiny tracker that you clip to your waistband.
 The device goes well beyond basic activity tracking, and is equipped with a highly accurate 3D motion sensors to capture performance metrics and detect key events such as acceleration, rotation, and jump height – all in real-time.

 With the help of your smartphone, the Smart Video Capture technology allows the Blast app to create video clips, allowing you to easily locate, replay and share your action highlights.
-The patented Smart Video Capture technology automatically identifie your actions and clips your videos to create a series of highlights, overlaid with your metrics (vertical height, hang-time, rotation and jump acceleration).
-Videos are saved into your personal history as shareable clips synced with movement data.
+The patented Smart Video Capture technology automatically identifies your actions and clips your videos to create a series of highlights.
+All this is overlaid with your metrics such as vertical height, hang-time, rotation and jump acceleration.

 You can also detect key events and identify trends by viewing your movement history.
 The ball will store all movement data when the sensor is out of range.
 Everything will download to your smart phone or tablet as soon as you reconnect.